toddaustin07/edgebridge/README.md

   * sudo systemctl start edgebridge

 You can use the Linux **htop** command to confirm that edgebridge is loaded and running.

+## Optional edgebridge server monitoring
+A SmartThings driver is available on [this channel](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL) that can be used to notify you if edgebridge is not responding for whatever reason.

+Enroll your hub in the channel above and select **EdgeBridge Monitor V1** from the list of drivers to install.
+Once the driver is available on your hub, the next time you use the mobile app to perform an *Add device / Scan for nearby devices*, a new device called 'Edgebridge Monitor' will be created in your 'No room assigned' room.
+Go into device Settings for this new device and configure the Bridge Address and ping frequency in seconds.

+The driver will then proceed to send a short message to the edgebridge server at the interval you specified, and show either 'online' or 'offline' on the device Controls screen.
+You can create an automation routine to notify yourself when the status goes to 'offline'

+Note that in order to avoid false alarms, if edgebridge does not respond to a ping, the ping will be retried two more times at 5 second intervals before status is changed to 'offline'.

 ## Forwarding Bridge Server Interface Specification
 This section is for Edge driver developers or those configuring [Web Requestor](https://github.com/toddaustin07/webrequestor#readme) URLs that use the Bridge Server.